ifm/o2x5xx-python/README.md

     $ python output_recorder.py 192.168.0.69 myFile.txt -1

-For vizualizing the image(s) data coming from the camera (requires matplotlib) use following example.
+For visualizing the image(s) data coming from the camera (requires matplotlib) use following example.
-Each image will be show in an own window:
+Each image will be shown in an own window:

     $ python image_viewer.py 192.168.0.69

+To detect all sensors in the available network environments, please run the following example:

+    $ python device_discovery.py

 # Usage